 best of our knowledge and belief, were necessary for the purposes of

 b) In our opinion, proper books of account, as required by law, have

 been kept by the Company so far as appears from our examination of

-(c) The Balance Sheet, Statement of Profit & Loss Account and Cash Flow
+c) The Balance Sheet, Profit & Loss Account and Cash Flow Statement

-(d) In our opinion, the Balance Sheet, Statement of Profit & Loss and
+d) In our opinion, the Balance Sheet, Profit & Loss Account and Cash

-Cash Flow Statement, dealt with by this report, comply with the
+Flow Statement, dealt with by this report, comply with the Accounting

-Accounting Standards referred to in sub - section (3C) of Section 211
+Standards referred to in sub - section (3C) of Section 211 of the

 we report that none of the directors is disqualified as on 31st March,